pytorch/tutorials/prototype_source/pt2e_quant_ptq_static_x86_inductor.rst

 3. Lower into Inductor
 ------------------------

-After we get the reference quantized model, we will further lower it into the inductor backend.
+After we get the reference quantized model, we will further lower it to the inductor backend.

 ::